databricks/databricks-sql-cli/README.md

 # Contributions

-During its internal release, please report issues in the #dbsqlcli Slack channel.

 We use [Poetry](https://python-poetry.org/docs/) for development.
 Follow the instructions to install Poetry on your system.

 1. Clone this repository